cyocum/cyocum.github.io/_posts/2020-08-01-Making-IrishGen-SPARQL-Part-III.md

 has a solution or not.
 No other information than a boolean that indicates existance of a solution is returned.

-In terms of IrishGen, the use of this query form is to ask a quick indication if the information that a user is looking for exists within IrishGen.
+In terms of IrishGen, the use of this query form is to ask for a quick indication if the information that a user is looking for exists within IrishGen.
+This can be useful for what are called [Federated Queries](https://www.w3.org/TR/sparql11-federated-query/), which is an advanced SPARQL topic which will be covered in a future post.
+Although, in terms of how IrishGen is currently configured, incoming Federated Queries are not possible and outgoing Federated Queries are of minimal usefulness while Linked Data in Celtic Studies is not ubiquitous.

 # Conclusion

-This concludes
+This concludes the series on SPARQL in terms of IrishGen.
+While not every possibile combination was explored, these posts provide a basis for further exploring the IrishGen database.